codehub-learn/development-environment-setup/python.md

 ## Recommended Setup

-- Python > 3.7
-- Python packages:
-  - jupyter
-  - numpy
+- Python download and install the latest version for you operating system.

 ## How to set up your PC